snova301/AppService/index.md

 2022/7/1

-Google Play and the Google Play logo are trademarks of Google LLC.
+<font size="2">Google Play and the Google Play logo are trademarks of Google LLC.</font>